-No. 14), and the briefing schedule was adjusted accordingly by stipulation of the parties.
+and the briefing schedule was adjusted accordingly by stipulation of the parties.
 See Dkt.
 Nos.
-15, 16.
+17, 18.
+The Agency appears to have met its initial production commitment and has continued making rolling productions.
+Dkt.
+No. 23 at 7-8.

 In late November 2021, the Parties further stipulated to continuing the previously adopted dispositive motion briefing schedule and revisiting the need for additional dispositive motions after Washington's then pending motion for summary judgment was resolved.
 Dkt.
 Nos.
-22, 23.
+25, 26.
 On February 16, 2022, Washington filed an opposed motion requesting a status conference with the Court.
 Dkt.
 Nos.
-26, 29, 30.
+32, 33, 34.